|

 DIRECTORS' RESPONSIBILITY STATEMENT

-applied them consistently and made judgments and estimates that are reasonable and prudent
+consistently and made judgments and estimates that are reasonable and prudent so as to

-so as to give a true and fair view of the state of affairs of the Company at the end of
+give a true and fair view of the state of affairs of the Company at the end of the

-the financial year 31st March, 2024 and of the profit of the Company for the
+financial year 31st March, 2026 and of the profit of the Company for the

 financial year;

-maintenance of adequate accounting records in accordance with the provisions of the Act
+adequate accounting records in accordance with the provisions of the Act for safeguarding

-for safeguarding the assets of the Company and for preventing and detecting fraud and
+the assets of the Company and for preventing and detecting fraud and other irregularities;

-compliance with the provisions of all applicable laws and that such systems were adequate
+provisions of all applicable laws and that such systems were adequate and operating

 CORPORATE GOVERNANCE